simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_30_usersrights/LSN_60_grant/grant.md

 By assigning Grants, Simplicité enables:

-- Centralized access control: Users inherit permissions based on their assigned Group.
+- Centralized access control: Users inherit rights and permissions of their assigned Group.
-- Flexible and scalable authorization management: Access can be adjusted by modifying Group Grants instead of updating individual user rights.
+- Flexible and scalable authorization management: Access can be adjusted by modifying Group Grants and permissions instead of updating individual user rights.

 Example use case :
 The "DEMO_ADMIN" Group needs access to:
 - CRUD operations on the "DemoOrder" business object.
 - A Grant links the "DEMO_ADMIN" Group to the "DEMO_ORD_CRUD" function.

-All users in the "DEMO_ADMIN" Group inherit access to the "DemoOrder" object without requiring individual assignments.
+All users in the "DEMO_ADMIN" Group inherit access to the "DemoOrder" object.

 ### Difference Between Grant and Responsibility